Officials seek to calm public as new US virus cases reported

-The Trump administration officials appeared on television as Washington state declared a state of emergency following the virus-related death of a middle-aged man there Saturday, the first in the U.S.
+“They should know we have the best public health system in the world looking out for them,” Azar said, adding that additional cases will be reported and the overall risk to Americans is low.

-Azar said officials have yet to determine how the man contracted the virus, but stressed that the risk from coronavirus remains low for the “average” American.
+As Americans prepared, researchers at the Fred Hutchinson Cancer Research Center and the University of Washington on Sunday said they had evidence that the coronavirus may have been circulating in the state for up to six weeks undetected — a finding that, if true, could mean hundreds of undiagnosed cases in the area.
+The research was not published in a scientific journal or reviewed by other scientists.

-“They should know we have the best public health system in the world looking out for them,” the secretary said, adding that additional cases will be reported.
+Trevor Bedford, an associate professor at the Fred Hutchinson Cancer Research Center and the University of Washington, said on Twitter late Saturday that genetic similarities between the state’s first case on Jan.
+20 and a case announced Friday indicated the newer case may have descended from the earlier one.
+The Jan.
+20 case was the first known case in the U.S.

 Pence, named by the president to be the point-person overseeing the government’s response, said more than 15,000 virus testing kits had been released over the weekend.
 And, the administration is working with a commercial provider to distribute 50,000 more, he said.